 - Cocaine and heroin are more than ever being compounded with other drugs

 Drug traffickers have a vast knowledge of border policies.
 They can create elaborate chains of transport for large quantities of drugs.
 Border officials work tirelessly to disrupt their efforts to distribute illegal and dangerous drugs.

 The United States is unique in that each state may have specific guidelines about which drugs are considered illegal.
 In some states, marijuana is legal.

 There are also a variety of legal consequences of substance abuse and possession.
 In some states, police officers won’t make arrests for people possessing small quantities of illegal drugs.
 Many states have drug court programs, which attempt to keep people who are charged with drug abuse out of the jail system and steer them toward treatment instead.

 Addiction is a chronic condition that can lead people to make dangerous or irrational choices.
 If you or a loved one is struggling with addiction, it is treatable.
-Contact The Recovery Village Palm Beach to find out how to move beyond a life of substance abuse and find long-term recovery.
+Contact The Recovery Village Palm Beach at Baptist Health to find out how to move beyond a life of substance abuse and find long-term recovery.

 Romo, Vanessa.
 “Drug In A Rug: Is That A Bag Of Cocaine Under Your Toupee?”
 Published July 17, 2019.
 Accessed August 4, 2019.

 United Nations Office on Drugs and Crime.
 “World Drug Report 2018: opioid crisis, prescription drug abuse expands; cocaine and opium hit record highs.”
 Published 2018.
 Accessed August 4, 2019.